rcalixte/libqt6c/README.md

 This library is designed to be used as a dependency in a larger application and not as a standalone library.
 The versioning scheme used by this library is based on the Qt version used as a base to generate the bindings with an additional nod to the library revision number.
 Any breaking changes to the library will be reflected in the changelog.

-These bindings are based on the [MIQT bindings for Go](https://github.com/mappu/miqt) that were released in 2024.
-The bindings are complete for QtCore, QtGui, QtWidgets, QtCharts, QtMultimedia, QtMultimediaWidgets, QtNetwork, QtPrintSupport, QtSpatialAudio, QtSvg, QtWebChannel, QtWebEngine, QScintilla, and others.
-There is support for slots/signals, subclassing, custom widgets, async via Qt, etc., but the bindings may be immature or unstable in some ways.
-It is fairly easy to encounter segmentation faults with improper handling.
-Q3 of the [FAQ](#faq) is a decent entry point for newcomers.
-Please try out the library and start a [discussion](https://github.com/rcalixte/libqt6c/discussions) if you have any questions or issues relevant to this library.
+These bindings are based on the [MIQT bindings for Go](https://github.com/mappu/miqt) that were released in August 2024.
+This library features support for Qt Core, GUI, Widgets, and Network as well as [additional Qt modules](https://doc.qt.io/qt-6/qt-additional-modules.html) such as Multimedia, Print Support, Spatial Audio, SQL, SVG, WebChannel, WebEngine, and more.
+In addition to Qt modules, this library also features support for third-party libraries such as [QScintilla](https://riverbankcomputing.com/software/qscintilla), various [KDE Frameworks](https://api-staging.kde.org), and others.
+This library has support for slots/signals, subclassing, custom widgets, async via Qt, etc. In addition, there is library tooling that provides native support for Qt Creator/Designer forms and the Qt Resource System.
+With improper handling, it is fairly easy to encounter segmentation faults or errors.
+Q3 of the [FAQ](#faq) is a decent entry point for newcomers in addition to the [examples](https://github.com/rcalixte/libqt6c-examples).
+Please try out the library and start a [discussion](https://github.com/rcalixte/libqt6c/discussions) if you have any questions or issues directly relevant to this library.

 ---